bovinehero/vm-order-generator/README.md

 ## Features
 The website is comprised of a single page app, a mock response of an upstream api and a custom 404 page which which will return the user to the home page should they click on an expired link or otherwise get lost on the site.

-#### Employee
-1. I would like to raise an order for a new VM
-2. I would like to find instructions on how to complete an order.
-3. When the standard form doesn't meet my requirements I would like to specify custom information in the request.

-### Site Owner
-4. I would like users to always specify the hardware of the VM
-5. I would like to request a backup of the system when needed
-6. I would like users to always specify an environment to deploy the VM to
-7. I would like users to always specify a location to deploy the VM to
-8. I would like users to always specify the OS type that is installed
-9. I would like users to always specify an identifing email address for their order
-10. I would like the data posted to the endpoint to be downloadable incase the downstream endpoint fails
-11. I would like users to be able to communicate custom requirments in an order

 + index.html

  + Instructions text box containing the following instructions: `Use the textarea to define any custom requirements, if the submit fails or you have any requirments not specified in the form please download the completed request and email the provisioning team.` informing the potential users how to to request a new virtual machine.